hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 In this outline the LAN IP Address range is 10.0.0.0/255.255.255.0 with the Pi 5 knowing itself of course on 127.0.0.1, and the Router's IP Address lease for the Pi could be something like 10.0.0.18.

-_If you have a different IP Address/Range, substitute in the correct IP and Address range etc._
+_If we have a different IP Address/Range, substitute in the correct IP and Address range etc._

 To allocate a `fixed` IP address, on the Pi start a Terminal and do these commands to show the Pi's network name and IP address lease